Skip to main content

 The DHS Inspector General found FEMA does not adequately oversee the companies handling flood insurance claims — leaving policyholders without protection.

-Realistic timelines for homeowner insurance claims by type — water damage, fire, mold, roof, and wildfire.
-Covers California regulatory deadlines, common causes of delay, and when delay becomes actionable bad faith.
+Realistic timelines for home insurance claims by type: water, fire, mold, roof, and wildfire.
+California deadlines and when delay becomes actionable bad faith.

 I Had a Water Leak — What Do I Do Right Now?